Alexandregiacomellileal/-Computational_tool_experimental_validation/README.md

 In Table 2, taken as benchmarked Rf ($\Omega$) represents the actual turbine grounding resistance measured by the Low-Frequency Fall-of-Potential Method using Flat-slope-rule, and $Zmed_{method}$ represents the estimated turbine grounding impedance by other measurement method evaluated in this research.
 The "Evaluated Measurement Method Percentage Error" is then calculated as $((Zmed_{method} - Rf) / Rf) * 100$.

-It is important to note that same 25 kHz ground meters come equipped with a built-in circuit designed to nullify the inductive component of the measured impedance, employing a technique known as 'inductive compensation.'
-In such instances, the meter indicates the real part of the measured impedance.
-However, as indicated in Table 1, even with inductive compensation, the readings provided by the 25 kHz meter still significantly exceed the low-frequency impedance of the turbine grounding.
-Consequently, these results underscore that the 25 kHz meter is not suitable for assessing the low-frequency resistance of the considered turbine grounding, even when equipped with an inductive compensation circuit.

 ### Table 2 - Percentage error in estimated the turbine grounding resistance Rf

 | Turbine  | $Error_{FoP}^{LF}$ (%) | $Error_{FoP}^{HF}$ (%)| $Error_{CGM}$ (%)| $Error_{Proposed}$ (%)|